yesWeGAN/public_boGAN/README.md

-# public_boGAN
+# public boGAN
+### adapting VQGAN for conditional human pose generation.
+####All credits, copyrights go to the original content authors below.

 The public side of my computer vision projects.

-### adapting VQGAN for conditional human pose generation.
-#### All credits, copyrights go to the original content authors below.
+Most of my work branches off public repos, and are kept in private.

 ##### contributions so far:

+**Dataset**

-- gathered 350k-dataset from Webshops using self-built html-crawler
+- gathered **350k**-dataset from Webshops using self-built sitemap-crawler
   - created mappings and parser for tags and product infos to construct dataset labels
   - created proprietary Dataset class to load images, masks, DensePose tensor
   - scripts to create segmentation masks (openCV) from DensePose tensors

-- trained VQGAN and unconditional transformers (very limited by hardware settings) on 30k-sample-dataset (unfiltered)
+**Generative Training on 30k subset**

+- limited by hardware: 8 Gbyte CUDA GPU
+- trained VQGAN (see below), no convergence yet (big batch size not feasible)
+- unconditional transformers for new image generation

+**Superresolution**

+- adjust ESRGAN to train with pairs: high-res original - low-res VQVAE-reconstructions
+- same procedure on GFPGAN to resolve issues in face reconstruction
+- see sample below

 ##### current status:
 VQGAN encoder, 19.03.2022 after 60 epochs: